Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

 For use in EdDSA signatures.
+Hashes the message together with the public key and the signature R point.

 ## EdDSA_Poseidon statement